Aspects of kink-like structures in 2D dilaton gravity: The model and its stability

+As a result, the configuration of the y field found has a double-kink-like profile.
+We expose the double-kink-like solutions in Fig. \ref{fig2}(a).
+Meanwhile, the double-antikink-like configurations are displayed in Fig. \ref{fig2}(b).

-in numerical interpolation.
-As a result, the configuration of the $\psi(r)$ field found has a profile double-kink type.
-The solution is exposed in Fig. \ref{fig2}(a), while the configuration double-antikink is displayed in Fig. \ref{fig2}(b).
+As a result, the configuration of the $\psi(r)$ field found has a double-kink-like profile.
+We expose the double-kink-like solutions in Fig. \ref{fig2}(a).
+Meanwhile, the double-antikink-like configurations are displayed in Fig. \ref{fig2}(b).